Purpose:

 Coordinate turnout for public comment on issues affecting transparency, rights, or fair participation.

-Resources (credible starting points)
+Resources (credible starting points):

 Brennan Center for Justice — voting and democracy policy